csc-training/openacc/course-material/README.md

 ### Running on Puhti

-You can log into [Puhti](https://docs.csc.fi/#computing/overview/) front-end node using ssh command `ssh -Y trngXXX@puhti.csc.fi` where `XXX` is the number of your training account.
+You can log into [Puhti](https://docs.csc.fi/#computing/overview/) front-end node using ssh command `ssh -Y trainingXXX@puhti.csc.fi` where `XXX` is the number of your training account.
 You can also use your own CSC account if you have one.

 Before compiling the exercises you have to load the correct environment module `pgi` as well as reload the git module to access this repository